igiannakas/Stealthmax-v2-ESPHome-Controller/README.md

 The diagnostic section contains the interim values and baseline offsets.
 The sensors section contains the usable data:
 1. The VOC value suffixed by Manual Calibration is the manually offset value that is set to 100 when the set baseline button is triggered.
-2. The non-suffixed values are the stock reported sensor values
+2. The non-suffixed values are the stock reported sensor values.
 3. The Intake - Exhaust VOC value is the raw delta between the two sensors.
+4. All sensor values are compensated for temperature and humidity.

 ![IMG_6568](https://github.com/user-attachments/assets/7b96b0cb-4057-4568-8a6c-009c103870ea)